 Please read the program technical standards carefully.
 Signed verification will be required of students after they have been accepted.
 Reasonable accommodations will be made for any accepted student who has a documented disability and can meet program expectations.
 Applicants with documented disabilities can request reasonable accommodations if needed during the admissions process.

-An applicant is considered an international student if he or she requires a visa, or currently resides in the U.S. with non-immigrant status, or currently resides in the U.S. while applying for permanent residency.
+An applicant is considered an international student if they require a visa, or currently reside in the U.S. with non-immigrant status, or currently reside in the U.S. while applying for permanent residency.
 Additional requirements and documentation, such as proof of English language proficiency, are required for international students to become eligible for KU programs.
 Please visit the KU Office of International Student Services before applying.

 More information is available at the School of Health Professions page for international students.